What Training is Required Under HIPAA?

 No one should be better positioned to determine appropriate training for staff on various components of a covered entity’s systems or procedures than the covered entity itself.
 If the Department of Health and Human Services’ Office for Civil Rights (OCR) had to review and design training for every system or organization, they would quite probably lack the resources to do anything else.

 This approach also puts a certain onus on the covered entity.
-Should a breach occur and it is discovered that staff had not been given any training, it is quite likely that they organization would be liable and subject to penalties from the OCR.
-If, on the other hand, the covered entity or business associate can show that they have a sufficiently robust training program in place that had been followed, the breach may be seen in a better light as a result of an accident and not as a result of negligence on the part of the entity.
+Should a breach occur and it is discovered that staff had not been given training, it is quite likely that they organization would be liable and subject to penalties from OCR.
+If, on the other hand, the covered entity or business associate can show that they have a sufficiently robust training program in place that has been followed, the breach may be seen in a better light as a result of an accident and not as a result of negligence on the part of the entity.

 But how can a covered entity determine what training is “necessary and appropriate”?
 A key tool that the organization can refer to when determining their requirements and designing their training program is their risk assessment report.
 As part of this assessment, the roles and responsibilities of individual staff members of every level should have been cataloged, with the different risks estimated on the basis of the data being handled or the function being executed.
 When starting with this information, the “necessary and appropriate” training should be much easier to identify and design.

 It is more than likely that the different functions will require training in different areas.
-Covered entities should resist the temptation to implement a “one-size-fits-all” approach and should instead minutely examine who would benefit from what training in order to keep things as relevant as possible to employees’ roles.
-While designing multiple modules would initially take more time, the long term efficiency benefits would far outweigh any short term gains.
+Covered entities should resist the temptation to implement a “one-size-fits-all” approach and should instead minutely examine who would benefit from what type of training in order to keep things as relevant as possible to employees’ roles.
+While designing multiple modules would initially take more time, the long term efficiency benefits would far outweigh any short term losses.

 Imagine, if you will, that every staff member had to sit through a day long training session where only some parts relevant to their role were interspersed irregularly throughout the presentations.
 First of all, we can easily see that employees would be wasting time learning information that is not relevant to their duties – time that would more efficiently be spent performing their job.
 Secondly, such a long session is likely to result in employees not paying attention, even despite best their intentions.
 Thirdly, it is a recipe for confusion; employees who receive training that is irrelevant to their function may incorrectly apply procedures or information they learned during the session to situations where it is not appropriate.